Gmina Bytnica

-Gmina Bytnica is a rural gmina (administrative district) in Krosno Odrzańskie County, Lubusz Voivodeship, in western Poland.
+Gmina Bytnica is a rural gmina (administrative district) in Krosno County, Lubusz Voivodeship, in western Poland.
 Its seat is the village of Bytnica, which lies approximately 14 km north of Krosno Odrzańskie, 33 km north-west of Zielona Góra, and 65 km south of Gorzów Wielkopolski.

 The gmina covers an area of 208.74 km2, and as of 2019 its total population is 2,512.

 The gmina contains part of the protected area called Gryżyna Landscape Park.

 Villages

 Gmina Bytnica contains the villages and settlements of Budachów, Dobrosułów, Drzewica, Garbowo, Głębokie, Grabin, Gryżyna, Kępiny, Pliszka, Smolary Bytnickie, Struga and Szklarka.

 Neighbouring gminas

 Gmina Bytnica is bordered by the gminas of Czerwieńsk, Krosno Odrzańskie, Łagów, Maszewo, Skąpe and Torzym.